Thermal oxidizer

 A thermal oxidizer (also known as thermal oxidiser, or thermal incinerator) is a process unit for air pollution control in many chemical plants that decomposes hazardous gases at a high temperature and releases them into the atmosphere.

 Principle

 Thermal oxidizers are typically used to destroy hazardous air pollutants (HAPs) and volatile organic compounds (VOCs) from industrial air streams.
 These pollutants are generally hydrocarbon based and when destroyed, via thermal combustion, they are chemically oxidized to form CO_{2} and H_{2}O. Three main factors in designing the effective thermal oxidizers are temperature, residence time, and turbulence.
+These systems typically operate at temperatures between 1,400 °F and 1,800 °F to ensure complete oxidation of volatile organic compounds.
 The temperature needs to be high enough to ignite the waste gas.
 Most organic compounds ignite at the temperature between 590 °C and 650 °C. To ensure near destruction of hazardous gases, most basic oxidizers are operated at much higher temperature levels.
 When catalyst is used, the operating temperature range may be lower.
 Residence time is to ensure that there is enough time for the combustion reaction to occur.
 The turbulence factor is the mixture of combustion air with the hazardous gases.